Early stakeholder engagement

 Become a stakeholder

-The department will review and consider the following items in 2018 and 2019:
+The department will review and consider the following items in 2019:

 Review the 2019 Departmental Regulatory Plan to participate in rules that will be under review.